Skip to main content

 let sum = pipe!(*$a + *$b);

 When declaring an object, you can initialize its property with a Pipe stream, so that its property will continue to change with this Pipe stream.
-As we have seen in State -- make data watchable and shareable
+As we have seen in State - Making Data Watchable and Shareable

 @Text { text: pipe!($count.to_string()) }

-At this point, all the structures of the views you create are static, and only the properties will change with the data, but the structure of the widget will not change with the data.
-You can also create a continuously changing widget structure through the Pipe stream.
+Up until now, the structure of all the views you've created has been static, with only the properties changing with the data, but the structure of the widgets does not change with the data.
+In fact, you can also create a continuously changing widget structure through the Pipe stream.

 box counter